kiarashvosough1999/ImageFaceClustering/README.md

 In the end it has 2 FC(fully connected layers) followed by a softmax for output.
 The 16 in VGG16 refers to it has 16 layers that have weights.
 This network is a pretty large network and it has about 138 million (approx) parameters.

 > Pass `transformed_pca` to Cluster classes in order to use reduced features with PCA algorithm.
+> Pass VGG16 model to `DataLoader.generate_raw_dataset` method to use CNN as features.

 ## Supported Cluster Algorithm